Araq/blog/nimony.md

 like `int` and `char` directly map to machine words and bytes.
 Complex types are formed without indirections: An object with fields `a, b: float` takes up `2 * sizeof(float)` bytes and is inlined directly into a stack frame or an embedding structure.
+(This is nothing new, Nim 2 does all of that already.)

 ## Automatic memory management